 Entering a guilty plea is not something to be taken lightly.
-Even if you’re guilty of the charges against you, you’re going to want an experienced Los Angeles DUI lawyer by your side if you’ve been charged with a DUI in the state of California.
+Even if you’re guilty of the charges against you, you are going to want an experienced Los Angeles DUI lawyer by your side if you’ve been charged with a DUI in the state of California.

 The Risks Involved With Pleading Guilty

 When you plead guilty to a DUI charge, you are waiving your right to a trial by a jury of your peers.
-Instead, you are telling the judge that yes, you are guilty, and you will accept whatever punishment the judge sees fit.
+Instead, you are telling the judge that yes, you are guilty, and you will accept whatever punishment they see fit.
 A conviction will be entered against you, which will go on your permanent criminal record.

 Even if you know you are guilty of the charges against you, you may still be able to enter into a plea bargain.
 A plea bargain is a negotiation whereby you agree to plead guilty to a lesser charge in exchange for the prosecution dropping the most severe charge against you.

 This is why it is so important to know what you’re doing before you enter a guilty plea.
-When you plead guilty, you may be closing yourself off to relief you might never have known was available.
-These are the things a lawyer may be able to make you aware of ahead of time, which is why it is so important to not enter a plea without consulting with a lawyer first.
+When you plead guilty, you may be closing yourself off to potential relief that you don’t even realize is available.
+These are the things a lawyer may be able to make you aware of ahead of time, which is why it is so important to not enter a plea without first consulting with a lawyer.

 Pleading guilty effectively closes your case.
-Pleading not guilty, on the other hand, keeps your case open and allows you to challenge the evidence against you, as well as review any potential “deals” the prosecution may offer you.
+Pleading not guilty, on the other hand, keeps your case open and allows you to challenge the evidence against you.
+It also gives you the potential to negotiate “deals” the prosecution may offer you.

 You have the right to represent yourself in a court of law when fighting the charges against you.
 However, it is important to be aware of the fact that you will have a lot of legal arguments thrown at you that you will have to know how to effectively counter.
 And if you lose at trial, you risk any or all of the following consequences: